-Please note that these only apply when using official Cambridge English practice tests.
+Please note that these only apply when using official Cambridge practice tests.

-The conversion tables are intended to help you provide an indication of your students' readiness to take the relevant qualification.
+The conversion tables are intended to help you provide an indication of your students' readiness to take the relevant exam.
 The scores you provide may not always reflect the results the students may achieve in a Cambridge English live exam.
 They should not be used to try to predict precise scores in the live exam, but can be a useful diagnostic tool, indicating areas of relative strength and weakness.

-The scores needed on any given exam to achieve the scores on the Cambridge English Scale shown in the tables below will vary due to a number of factors, so scores close to CEFR boundaries need to be reviewed carefully.
-We recommend that this is approximately three Cambridge English Scale score points above and below the score needed to achieve the level, e.g. 157-163 for Level B2.
+The scores needed on any given test to achieve the scores on the Cambridge English Scale shown in the tables below will vary due to a number of factors, so borderline scores need to be reviewed carefully.
+The borderline is approximately three Cambridge English scale score points above and below the score needed to achieve the level, e.g. 117-123 for Level A2.
 Students who achieve only slightly higher than the Cambridge English Scale score for a given level on a practice test may not achieve that level in the live exam, and we recommend that they continue working to improve so that they reach the desired level.